If you recently noticed a change in your authentication settings

 On this page, we refer to password policy settings as either password management or requirements.

-A password policy helps ensure that people accessing your Atlassian cloud products are using best practices when creating passwords.
-As an organization admin, you can use a password policy to require all of your managed users to meet a minimum password strength or set a password expiration period.
+When you set a password policy, it ensures that people accessing your Atlassian cloud products use best practices when creating passwords.
+As an organization admin, you can require all of your managed users to meet a minimum password strength, or you can set a password expiration period.

-By default if you don't set a password policy, Atlassian accounts are required to have a password length of 8 to 100 characters.
+If you don't set password strength, Atlassian accounts must have a password length of 8 to 100 characters.

-Before you can set a password policy, verify one or more domains.
+Before you can set a password policy, you need to verify one or more domains.
 When you verify a domain, all the Atlassian accounts that use email addresses from the domain become managed by your organization.
-See Verify a domain for your organization.
+Learn how to verify a domain for your organization.

-Your password policy applies even if your managed users log in to another organization’s Atlassian cloud product.
+Password requirements apply even if your managed accounts log in to another organization’s Atlassian cloud product.

-Authentication policies give you the flexibility to configure multiple password requirements for different sets of users within your organization.
+Multiple authentication policies give you the flexibility to configure password requirements for different sets of users within your organization.
 Authentication policies also reduce risk by giving you the ability to test different password requirements for subsets of users before rolling them out to your whole company.

 Navigate to Authentication Policies at admin.atlassian.com.

 Select Edit for the policy you want to modify.

 On the Settings page, select Password Strength and Expiration.